neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 Developers have two main tools to express a meaningful structure in a website:

-1.  useing semantic HTML elements
+1.  using semantic HTML elements
 2.  nesting / grouping of HTML elements

 ### Semantic HTML